China plans sanctions on CEOs of Boeing Defense, Raytheon over Taiwan sales | Business

 China plans sanctions on CEOs of Boeing Defense, Raytheon over Taiwan sales

-China will impose sanctions on the CEOs of Boeing Defense and Raytheon over their involvement in Washington's latest arms sales to Taiwan, a foreign ministry spokesperson said on Friday.
-The sanctions on Boeing Defense, Space, and Security CEO Ted Colbert and Raytheon Technologies Corp boss Gregory Hayes are in response to the U.S. State Department on Sept.
+China will impose sanctions on the chief executives of Boeing Defense and Raytheon over their involvement in Washington's latest arms sales to Taiwan, a foreign ministry spokesperson said on Friday.
+The sanctions on Boeing Defense, Space, and Security CEO Ted Colbert and Raytheon Technologies Corp boss Gregory Hayes are in response to the U.S. State Department approval on Sept.

-China will impose sanctions on the CEOs of Boeing Defense and Raytheon over their involvement in Washington's latest arms sales to Taiwan, a foreign ministry spokesperson said on Friday.
+China will impose sanctions on the chief executives of Boeing Defense and Raytheon over their involvement in Washington's latest arms sales to Taiwan, a foreign ministry spokesperson said on Friday.

-The sanctions on Boeing Defense, Space, and Security CEO Ted Colbert and Raytheon Technologies Corp boss Gregory Hayes are in response to the U.S. State Department on Sept.
-2 approving the sale of military equipment to Taiwan.
-Those sales include 60 anti-ship missiles and 100 air-to-air missiles, of which the respective principal contractors are Boeing Defense, a division of Boeing, and Raytheon.
+The sanctions on Boeing Defense, Space, and Security CEO Ted Colbert and Raytheon Technologies Corp boss Gregory Hayes are in response to the U.S. State Department approval on Sept.
+2 of the sale of military equipment to Taiwan.
+Those sales include 60 anti-ship missiles and 100 air-to-air missiles, of which the respective principal contractors are Boeing Defense, a division of Boeing Co, and Raytheon.

-Colbert and Hayes will be sanctioned "in order to protect China's sovereignty and security interests," said foreign ministry spokesperson Mao Ning citing "their involvement in these arms sales".
+Colbert and Hayes will be sanctioned "in order to protect China's sovereignty and security interests" said foreign ministry spokesperson Mao Ning citing "their involvement in these arms sales."
 Mao did not elaborate on what the sanctions would entail or on how they would be enforced.
+Neither company sells defense products to China, but both have robust commercial aviation businesses there.

+U.S. defense procurement rules generally prohibit Chinese-origin content, so sanctions have had no impact on the U.S. military.
+"The Chinese side once again urges the U.S. government and relevant entities to... stop selling arms to Taiwan and U.S.-Taiwan military contacts."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)